MywishAnand/Lensing-Images-Classification/README.md

 ## Best Model Weights

-Weights of the best trained model are shared in this .pth file: https://drive.google.com/file/d/14g2wVViIA6Fc4Kh9NuC__pGCYg0tckrf/
+Weights of the best trained model from this exercise are shared in the .pth file, here: https://drive.google.com/file/d/14g2wVViIA6Fc4Kh9NuC__pGCYg0tckrf/

 ## Features
 - **Transfer Learning**: Uses a pre-trained ResNet18 backbone.